Madelene/100-days-of-code/log.md

 **Thoughts:**
 - I feel a bit stuck, but once I figure this out, things should get rolling, again!
 - I "hope I'm doing it right"

+### R2 Day 28: May 9, 2018 Wednesday

+** Today's Progress**
+- Brooke unblocked me!
+I *knew* I needed to do something with the data, because I saw a list of objects.
+In order to return that data, it is necessary to iterate through the list in order to retrieve each object!
+She opened my eyes to doing it in an efficient way.

+**Thoughts:**
+- Even though yesterday was frustrating, it feels so good to be unblocked and carry on being productive!